Asia shares slip as China's Huawei in legal hot water; focus on Sino-U.S. talks

-SYDNEY (Reuters) - Asian shares faltered on Tuesday and the dollar hovered near two-week lows as prospects for a Sino-U.S. trade deal was dealt a blow after the United States charged Chinese telecom firm Huawei with bank fraud and for conspiring to steal trade secrets.
+SYDNEY (Reuters) - Asian shares stumbled on Tuesday and the dollar hovered near two-week lows as prospects for a long-awaited Sino-U.S. trade deal was dealt another blow after the United States leveled sweeping criminal charges against China’s telecom giant Huawei.

-MSCI’s broadest index of Asia-Pacific shares outside Japan slipped 0.5 percent with Australia’s benchmark index down 0.7 percent and South Korea’s KOSPI off 0.6 percent.
+MSCI’s broadest index of Asia-Pacific shares outside Japan got off to a shaky start with losses accelerating as other regional markets opened.

+Australia and New Zealand led the losses, with their benchmark indices down 0.7 percent each while South Korea’s KOSPI was off 0.3 percent.
+Chinese shares opened in the red too, with the blue-chip index down 0.2 percent.

-Japan’s Nikkei slid over 1 percent.
-U.S. stock futures also lost ground following from a torrid overnight session on Wall Street, with E-Minis for the S&P 500 down 0.5 percent.
+Japan’s Nikkei slid about 1 percent.
+U.S. stock futures also lost ground following from a torrid overnight session on Wall Street, with E-Minis for the S&P 500 down 0.4 percent.

-Investors were nervously awaiting a fresh round of U.S.-China trade talks with Chinese Vice Premier Liu He meeting U.S. officials on Wednesday and Thursday.
+The jolt to Huawei could undermine prospects for a trade deal between the economic giants as markets nervously await a fresh round of trade talks with Chinese Vice Premier Liu He set to meet U.S. officials on Wednesday and Thursday.

+Further complicating matters, China triggered the legal process on Monday for the World Trade Organization to hear Beijing’s challenge to U.S. tariffs, and berated the United States for blocking the appointment of judges who could rule on it.

-Souring U.S.-China relations roiled global markets for much of last year, and have now started to hurt world growth, one reason the U.S. Federal Reserve has signaled it will be patient on policy after raising rates four times in 2018.
+Souring U.S.-China relations roiled global markets for much of last year, and have kept investors on the back foot this month.
+The trade war’s broadening impact on world growth is one reason the U.S. Federal Reserve has signaled it will be patient on policy after raising rates four times in 2018.

 Overnight, markets got a reminder of the potentially damaging economic impact of the Sino-U.S. trade war as Wall Street stocks were hit by profit warnings.